PhilipYip1988/python-notebooks/anaconda/linux/conda.md

 # The conda Package Manager

-The purpose of the conda package manager is to allow cross-platform installation of Python packages and non-Python dependences related to a datascience project in a Python environment.
+The purpose of the conda package manager is to allow cross-platform installation of Python packages and non-Python dependencies related to a datascience project in a Python environment.
 This can include other programming languages such as R.

 The conda package manager has two main channels: